 I use Claude Code to build my deployment system and CLI tools.
 I use regular Claude to help explain technical concepts or add documentation comments.
 GitHub Copilot autocompletes code I’m already typing about 25% of the time.
 These are useful tools that make me more productive.

-But there’s a difference between ā€œKeith wrote this and AI cleaned up the grammarā€ and ā€œKeith gave AI an outline and it wrote most of the prose.ā€ Both are fine!
-Both are legitimate uses of AI!
-But they’re different, and I want to be clear about which is which.
+But there’s a difference between ā€œKeith wrote this and AI cleaned up the grammarā€ and ā€œKeith gave AI an outline and it wrote most of the prose.ā€ Both are legitimate uses of AI, but they’re different, and I want to be clear about which is which.

 How This Might Change

-We’re in this weird moment where AI tools are genuinely useful for specific tasks, but also being oversold as magic solutions to everything.
-The social safety net work I’m doing at Propel uses AI for parsing messy government websites and identifying error patterns – practical, specific applications that make people’s lives better.
+AI tools are genuinely useful for specific tasks and also being oversold as magic solutions to everything.
+The social safety net work I’m doing at Propel uses AI for parsing messy government websites and identifying error patterns, practical applications that make people’s lives better.

 My relationship with these tools will evolve.
 Maybe I’ll use AI more.
 Maybe less.
 Maybe the framework itself will feel wrong after a few months of practice.
 I’ll update this post as my thinking changes.

-For now: when you see an AIL badge on a post, you’ll know AI touched it.
+When you see an AIL badge on a post, you’ll know AI touched it.
 When you don’t, that’s me writing from scratch.
-Simple as that.